dhanjayarya01/pythonAutomation/README.md

 # WhatsApp Web Automation with Selenium

-This project automates the process of sending WhatsApp messages using Selenium WebDriver.
-It allows users to send messages to their contacts without manually opening the WhatsApp Web interface.
+This project automates the process of form filling using Selenium WebDriver.

 ## Features

-- Automatically sends messages to specified contacts.
-- Customizable message content.
-- Easy setup and usage.
+- Seamlessly automates form filling in a matter of seconds.
+- A clean, user-friendly interface for smooth interaction.
+- Saves time by reducing manual input for repetitive tasks.
+- Easily customizable for different workflows.

 ## Requirements